EOD Jobs After The Military

 Law Enforcement (LEO)

-Transitioning from the military into law enforcement is the most obvious field EOD techs go into.
-Being an EOD tech in the military uniquely prepares individuals to be on a bomb team or diving squad in law enforcement.
-Different sectors where one could potentially work include (but are not limited to) the FBI bomb squad, the Transportation Security Administration (TSA), Secret Service, Police, Fire Fighter, and more.
-One thing to note about transitioning into law enforcement is that it’s normal for individuals to have to go through a police academy or spend time in the agency before being considered for certification as a bomb tech.
+Different sectors where one could potentially work include (but are not limited to) the FBI bomb squad, the Transportation Security Administration (TSA), the Secret Service, the Police, the Fire Department, and more.
+One thing to note about transitioning into law enforcement is that it’s common for individuals to complete a police academy or spend time in the agency before being considered for certification as a bomb tech.

 >> Find job opportunities with our Veteran Job Matcher.
 Get Started today!